biotite-dev/biotite/doc/index.rst

 **Database** subpackage
 -----------------------
-This subpackage is all about searching in and downloading data from biological databases, including the arguably most important ones: the *RCSB PDB* and the *NCBI Entrez* database.
+This subpackage is all about searching and downloading data from biological databases, including the arguably most important ones: the *RCSB PDB* and the *NCBI Entrez* database.